-Muslims keep alive Calcutta's Jewish heritage
+Muslims keep alive Kolkata's Jewish heritage

 Story highlights

-- Calcutta's once thriving Jewish community now numbers just 22
+- Kolkata's once thriving Jewish community now numbers just 22

 - Muslims are helping to keep Jewish culture alive in the city

-Anik Basu is a Calcutta-based independent journalist.
+Anik Basu is a Kolkata-based independent journalist.

-Calcutta, India (CNN)When Mitana Alexander bid goodbye to Calcutta's Jewish Girls School in 1975, she was its last Jewish student.
+Kolkata, India (CNN)When Mitana Alexander bid goodbye to Kolkata's Jewish Girls School in 1975, she was its last Jewish student.
 The bulk of the others were Muslims.

 But it was not the steady influx of Muslim girls in the preceding two decades that moved Alexander's parents to take her out of the school, she says.

-They were worried because she was last remaining occupant of a Jews-only dormitory, as most Jewish girls they had known had migrated to Israel, America or Europe "with their folks."
+They were worried because she was last remaining occupant of a Jews-only dormitory, as most Jewish girls they had known had migrated to Israkel, America or Europe "with their folks."

 "They (school authorities) had to retain a matron just for me," recalls Alexander, now aged 50.
 "I would be alone in the dormitory at night and my parents started panicking.
 Muslims had nothing to do with my leaving."

-Distinctly Calcutta
+Distinctly Kolkata

-The swelling ranks of Muslim girls in the Jewish school offer a glimpse into the deep ties between Calcutta's Muslim and once-thriving Jewish community.
+The swelling ranks of Muslim girls in the Jewish school offer a glimpse into the deep ties between Kolkata's Muslim and once-thriving Jewish community.

 More than 1,200 of the nearly 1,400 students are Muslims, as is the school's vice principal and half the faculty.